Campeonato Brasileiro Série A: Media coverage

 Flamengo and Corinthians, the two most supported teams in Brazil, receive approximately 25% (1/4) of all revenue from television.
 Flamengo has the biggest budget, (R$115.1 million), and Figueirense the smallest (R$18.5 million).

+In Japan, Abema broadcast the all compeleted 380 matches via partnership with OneFootball starts 2023 season.

 Match ball

-Currently, the official match ball is provided by Nike.
-For the 2019 season, the CBF Merlin match ball is used.
+Since 1999, the Brazilian league's official ball has been manufactured by Nike.
+Before this exclusive supply of balls, some brands like Umbro and Topper had supplied balls for the championship.
+The most recent ball is called CBF Nike Brasil Flight 2025, being based on Nike's Flight model.

 Attendance

 The audience of the Campeonato Brasileiro Série A is low if put into consideration the popularity of football in the country.
-Since the first data record, in 1967, each year the average attendance has fluctuated, more down than up, having the season of 1983 as the largest, averaging 22,953, and 2004 as the smallest, with a very low average of 7,556.
-The league is the second largest in attendance in South America, behind Argentina, with 18,817.
+Since the first data record, in 1967, each year the average attendance has fluctuated, having the season of 2023 as the largest, averaging 26,502, and 2004 as the smallest, with a very low average of 7,556.

-In comparison to other football league attendance, the Campeonato Brasileiro Série A figure only in fourteenth position, being overcome by the lower divisions in England and Germany.
+In comparison to other football leagues attendance figures, the Campeonato Brasileiro Série A ranked in at seventh place worldwide in 2023.
 The smallest attendance ever was a game between Juventude and Portuguesa in 1997 with 55 fans, the largest was Flamengo and Santos in 1983 with 155,523.

 The attendance of 2014 season was 16,337 with average occupation of 40%.
 In this same year, the average price of the ticket was $12.82, taking the games with an average income of $204,799.

 The spectator figures for the league since 2009: